The Ultimate Guide to Cleaning a Toilet

 Trust us, you don't want to stop mid-task to search for a pumice stone.
 Instead, have all of your tools within arm's reach, perhaps organized in a handy bucket.

-- paper towels
+- Paper towels

-- a sturdy pair of cleaning gloves (Melissa Maker, author of “Clean My Space,” is a fan of the cuffed kind that guarantee yucky runoff won't hit your wrists)
+- A sturdy pair of cleaning gloves (Melissa Maker, author of Clean My Space, is a fan of the cuffed kind, which guarantee unwanted runoff won't touch your wrists)

-- tiff-bristle toilet brush
+- Tiff-bristle toilet brush

 Make the Outside Sparkle

-When cleaning the commode, most people tend to focus on (dread?) the bowl's interior—but every inch deserves attention, says Donna Smallin Kuper, certified house cleaning technician and author at Unclutter.com.
-Grab that disinfecting spray and liberally spritz the entire exterior of the toilet, including harder to reach areas like the back of the base and the underside of the seat.
-Also spritz the walls behind and beside the toilet.
-A University of Arizona microbiologist found that, with each flush, bathroom particles can launch into the air like a fireworks display before settling onto nearby surfaces (blech).
+When cleaning the commode, most people tend to focus on the bowl's interior—but every inch deserves attention, says Donna Smallin Kuper, certified house cleaning technician and author of Unclutter Your Home.
+Grab that disinfecting spray and liberally spritz the entire exterior of the toilet, including harder-to-reach areas like the back of the base and the underside of the seat.
+Also spray the walls behind and beside the toilet.
+A University of Arizona microbiologist found that with each flush, bathroom particles can launch into the air before settling onto nearby surfaces.
 That makes the floor and walls around the toilet prime spots for microscopic splatter.
 After spraying, let the cleaner sit for at least five minutes.
 "So many people spray and then immediately wipe away, but you have to give the cleaners time to do their thing," Maker says.
 While you're waiting, move on to the toilet's interior.

 "A lot of super-strong toilet cleaners are so harsh because they then get diluted when you put them into a toilet bowl full of water," says Leslie Reichert, green-cleaning coach and author of The Joy of Green Cleaning.
 She recommends draining the water out of the toilet before applying the cleaning solution.
-"If you get the water out of toilet, you can use a milder cleaner with the same squeaky-clean results," she says.
+"If you get the water out of the toilet, you can use a milder cleaner with the same squeaky-clean results," she adds.
 Plus, you get a better clean with less work.
 It's easier than it sounds: Simply turn the water valve at the base of the toilet off, flush once, and you're good to go.

 Reichert mixes her own big batches of toilet bowl cleaner using one cup table salt, one cup baking soda, and one cup oxygen bleach—we like OxiClean ($13, amazon.com).
 When it's time to tidy the bathroom, she grabs her container and sprinkles the toilet bowl liberally.
 "The baking soda removes any gunky build-up, the salt is a natural abrasive for scrubbing, and the oxygen bleach cleans and disinfects," she says.
-Smallin Kuper prefers to pour one cup of baking soda and one cup of distilled white vinegar directly into the toilet bowl, for similar sanitized-and-sparkling results.
-If you'd rather a store-bought solution, look for brands that rely on hydrogen peroxide or oxygen bleach, rather than chlorine bleach, which can be a lung irritant.
-If you rather stick with chlorine bleach, make sure to prop open a window and wear gloves when using.
+Smallin Kuper prefers to pour one cup of baking soda and one cup of distilled white vinegar directly into the toilet bowl for similar sanitized-and-sparkling results.
+If you'd rather use a store-bought solution, look for brands that rely on hydrogen peroxide or oxygen bleach rather than chlorine bleach, which can be a lung irritant.
+But if you prefer to stick with chlorine bleach, make sure to prop open a window and wear gloves when using.

 Whichever toilet bowl cleaner you prefer, use generously and remember to apply some under the bowl's rim.
 Then, while you're waiting 5 to 10 minutes for those suds to fully work, turn your attention back to the toilet's exterior.

-Wipe it Down
+Wipe It Down

 Scrub Out Stains